Cysharp/MagicOnion/README.md

 Creating grafana              ... done
 ```

-When you launch docker-compose, followings set of service will launch for you.
+When you launch docker-compose, the following set of service will be launched for you.

 * **MagicOnion** stats export on http://localhost:9182/metrics/.
 * **cAdvisor** launch on http://localhost:8080.